 away from the center of Explosion.
 Fixed objects, such as brick walls,

 are only Knocked Back if the Explosion breaks them into loose objects.
-Minifigs who are Knocked Back are Disrupted as if they had just Bailed (4.3: Enemy Response).
+Minifigs who are Knocked Back are Disrupted (4.1: Movement).

 Each Explosive can only be used once, for obvious reasons.
 If you